manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-1.md

 {{<figure src="/images/node-react-beginner/chrome_console.png">}}

-Everything we enter into this console, at the `>` input prompt, will be evaluated and executed by the JavaScript interpreter embedded into the browser, as soon as we end our input by hitting the ENTER key.
+Everything we enter into this console, at the input prompt symbol `>`, will be evaluated and executed by the JavaScript interpreter embedded into the browser, as soon as we end our input by hitting the ENTER key.

-This enables us to run our very first JavaScript code.
+And this enables us to run our very first JavaScript code.

 ## Values and Types